TalAter/annyang/docs/README.md

 * `resultNoMatch` - Fired when what the user said didn't match any of the registered commands.

-    Callback functions for this event will be called with an array of possible phrases the user might've said as the first argument
+    Callback functions for this event will be called with an array of possible phrases the user might have said as the first argument.

 #### Examples:
 ````javascript